BNN-UPC/datanetAPI/README.md

     * ParetoAlfa: Tail index.
   * SizeDist: size distribution used by the flow.
   * SizeDistParams: dictionary with the parameters of the specific size distribution.
-    * PktSize: Size of the packets in bits.
     * AvgPktSize: Average size of the packets in bits.
     * MinSize: Minimum size of the packets in bits.
     * MaxSize: Maximum size of the packets in bits.